Skip to main content

 What is a Chess Timer?

-Choose a chess clock when you need tournament features.
-It's better for:
+You'll want to upgrade to a chess clock when you need professional features.
+A clock is better suited for:

 For Beginners (15–20 minutes)